CiroZhang/cse15l-lab-reports/Lab3/lab3.md

 plos/pmed.0020036.txt
 plos/pmed.0020281.txt
 ```

-we see here by using "-l", grep returns the list of file names that matches our search rather than the contents inside.
-This could be very usefull if we are just looking for specific file names that match our search.
+we see here by using "-l", and "scientific community" to search for multiple files. grep returns the list of file names that matches our search rather than the contents inside.
+Although the single search may not be as useful, this one definely is.
+In this case, it could be very usefull if we are just looking for specific file names that match our search.

 3. grep -i